Certainty Blog

 Slips and trips:

-• Slips and trips can occur due to wet or slippery floors, uneven or damaged surfaces, poor lighting, cluttered or obstructed walkways, loose wires or cords, spilled liquids or materials, etc.
+• Slips and trips occur due to wet or slippery floors, uneven or damaged surfaces, inadequate lighting, cluttered or obstructed walkways, loose wires and cords, and spilled liquids or bulk materials — all hazards that should be covered in routine warehouse safety inspections conducted under OSHA 29 CFR 1910.22 (walking-working surfaces).

 Falling objects: